-The Center for the Study of Law, Science, and Technology is a multidisciplinary research center created by the

-Arizona Board of Regents in 1984.
+The ASU Center for the Study of Law, Science, and Technology is a multidisciplinary research center founded by the Arizona Board of Regents in 1984.
 The center publishes research studies, sponsors seminars and symposia, and houses visiting scholars and teachers.
-Through these programs, the center seeks to contribute to the formulation and improvement of law and public policy affecting science and technology and to the wise application of science and technology in the legal system.
+Through these programs, the center seeks to contribute to (1) the formulation and improvement of law and public policy affecting science and technology; and (2) the wise application of science and technology in the legal system.